shinramenisbae/p4pConpendium/README.md

   - Vite + React study app for stimulus presentation, SAM ratings, webcam overlays, and optional API integration with the models.
   - How to run/build: see `Web application/README.md`.

-- `Suggestions for future work`
-   - This file outlines some potential for future work.

 - `Suggestions for future work.pdf`
   - High-level recommendations for future work.